opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 the most popular IDEs for Java development are [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Eclipse](http://eclipse.org), and [NetBeans](https://netbeans.org).
 All three of these environments are good for working on OTP.
 IntelliJ is used by most OTP developers, and the only IDE we support with a code style formatter.
 You may choose another IDE, but Maven and Git integration is a plus since OTP is under Git version control and build with Maven.

 Many of the Core OTP developers use IntelliJ IDEA.
 It is an excellent IDE, and in my experience is quicker and more stable than the competition.
 IntelliJ IDEA is a commercial product, but there is an open source "community edition" that is completely sufficient for working on OTP.
+When cloning OTP the IntelliJ IDEA project settings are also provided in the `.idea/` directory.
+This include the up to date code style for the project.

 Rather than using the version control support in my IDE, I usually find it more straightforward to clone the OTP GitHub repository manually (on the command line or using some other Git interface tool), then import the resulting local OTP